axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

    application if it's not needed.
 3. Redeploy Portal projects (exclude PortalConnector) and customer project.
-4. Follow migration notes to migrate data, if any.
+4. Follow detailed migration notes for each version below.

 .. _installation-migration-notes-8-0-0: